 What should you know about Ubiquiti vs. Meraki?
 Ubiquiti and Cisco Meraki sell wireless data communication and wired products for enterprises and provide complete networking solutions.
 Ubiquiti tends to be more cost-effective, while Cisco Meraki offers a more robust solution.

-What Is Ubiquiti?
+What is Ubiquiti?

 Ubiquiti is a network technology company founded in 2003 in San Jose, California, with headquarters in New York City.
 Their specialty is providing wireless solutions to support enterprise network design and implementation.